-Through more than one hundred and fifty works composed for a wide range of performance genres, Orlando Jacinto Garcia has established himself as an important figure in the new music world.
+Through more than 200 works composed for a wide range of performance genres, Orlando Jacinto Garcia has established himself as an important figure in the new music world.
 The distinctive character of his music has been described as "time suspended- haunting sonic explorations" qualities he developed from his studies with Morton Feldman among others.

-He is the founder and director of Miami Chapter of the International Society for Contemporary Music (ISCM) and several international festivals including the New Music Miami ISCM Festival and is the founder and artistic director of the NODUS Ensemble.
-A dedicated educator, Garcia is Professor of Composition for the School of Music and Composer in Residence for the CARTA Miami Beach Urban Studios at Florida International University in Miami.
+He is the founder and director of Miami Chapter of the International Society for Contemporary Music (ISCM) the New Music Miami ISCM Festival and is the founder and artistic director of the NODUS Ensemble.
+A dedicated educator, Garcia is Professor of Composition and Composer in Residence for the for the Florida International University School of Music and the Miami Symphony Orchestra.
 For more information visit http://www.orlandojacintogarcia.com